raykrueger/docker-swarm-mode-scripts/README.md

 ## prerequisites

-You will need docker-toolbox the latest 1.12 beta release for this to work.
+You will need docker-toolbox the latest 1.12 (or better) release for this to work.

 ## create-swarm